 PyCon SK is organized by the Python community and for the Python community.
 You're coming to the event, and that makes you part of the community.
 If you've done something that you think other people might be interested in, or that you think they should know about, please do consider telling us about it.
 We don't just want to hear from experts or famous names - other perspectives are just as valuable, so don't let the idea that you're not an expert or famous enough stop you.
 This is your invitation to submit a talk proposal if you haven't spoken at the conference before.
 First-time speakers' talk proposals will be preferred.

-The Call for Proposals is open!
+The Call for Proposals is closed!

 We are trying to finalize the conference program as soon as possible; the earlier you submit your proposal the higher chance of acceptance it has.
 The deadline for submissions has been extended to 31 January 2020.